SeloMaringee/olivewabot/README.md

  Alternatively, connect your fork to your heroku account and manually add the environmental variables.

- <h2 align="center">   Use termux and scan QR Code.
+ Use termux and scan QR Code.
    Upload the creds.json from your termux files to the dreaded1 folder.

  Connect your fork to any suitable cloud host and deploy.